Why buy a new backpack every year?

 Each stress point, such as where the shoulder straps attach to the bag, is double box stitched - which is where we get the "double XX" in our name, Red OXX; a stitching practice we adopted from our time as parachute riggers.

 DRAG TESTED - AND PASSED.

-Buy the one and only backpack you and your kids will use from grade school to graduation and beyond.
+Buy the one and only backpack you or your kids will use from grade school to graduation and beyond.
 The K-12 Backpack probably is one of the few fatback school bags built with a "ballistic bottom."
 The 1050-weight ballistic nylon shields the bottom of this backpack from grit and gravel.
-This is the same material that is in use on our roughest, toughest oil rigger and railroader bags.
+This is the same material that's used on our roughest, toughest oil rigger and railroader bags.
 It's even designed in a cup-like pattern to keep the seams from scraping on the ground.
 Not that scraping the seams would do damage to the UV protected #92 bonded SolarMax nylon thread.
 The thread that’s so tough it will slice your fingers clean off before you can break it.